As we all know, Instagram Stories disappear after 24 hours, but you can make sure they have a permanent impact on our audience.

-Struggling with your Instagram Stories views and engagement?
-It's time to understand your Instagram Stories Analytics and learn how to measure your performance on Instagram Stories.
+By understanding your Instagram Stories Analytics and learning how to measure your performance on Instagram Stories.

-Measuring the key performance metrics is very important because it allows you to analyze stories that drive most engagement, tackle pain points, increase brand awareness as well as segment your audience to deliver the right message to the right people.
+Measuring the key performance metrics is very important because it allows you to analyze Stories that drive the most engagement, tackle pain points, increase brand awareness, and segment your audience to deliver the right message to the right people.

 So the big question is: what is the main distinction between reach and impression?

-Reach is the exact number of individuals (unique Instagram accounts) who have seen your story.
-On the other hand, impression is the exact number of times your stories has been viewed.
+Note!
 In some cases, one person can view your stories three times.
-Therefore, if you post a story and reach two people who viewed it eight times, insight will reveal that there was two reach and eight impressions.
+Therefore, if you post a story and reach two people who viewed it eight times, insight will reveal two reach and eight impressions.

 In most cases, Instagram Stories usually have lower reach numbers and higher impressions.
-Your reach rate will depend on size of your audience.
-This means that the more followers you have, the lower your stories reach rate will be.
-This is how this metric usually applies on Instagram.
+Your reach rate will depend on the size of your audience.

 Why is important to measure reach and impressions on Instagram Stories?

 These metrics are essential because they will enable you to analyze the quality of stories and posting frequency.